 Concentration

 This one doesn’t have a fancy name, luckily, as I don’t even know how to pronounce the two symptoms above.
 People don’t realise exactly how concentration and depression go together.
-It’s less day dreaming and not being able to focus on the task you’re doing, like with ADHD, and more lacking in motivation.
+It’s less daydreaming and not being able to focus on the task you’re doing, like with ADHD, and more lacking in motivation.
 For example, not starting your household chores even though they need to be done or avoiding meeting friends.

-There’s three simple questions you can ask yourself:
+There are three simple questions you can ask yourself:

 1. Do you find it hard to start tasks that need to be done?